BR-IDL/PaddleViT/object_detection/PVTv2/README.md

 ```

 ## Evaluation
-To evaluate DETR model performance on COCO2017 with a single GPU, run the following script using command line:
+To evaluate PVTv2 model performance on COCO2017 with a single GPU, run the following script using command line:
 ```shell
 sh run_eval.sh
 ```